spatie/array-to-xml/README.md

 $result = ArrayToXml::convert($array, 'customrootname', false);
 ```

-You can use a key named `_attributes` to add attributes to a node.
+You can use a key named `_attributes` to add attributes to a node, and `_value` to specify the value.

 ```php
 $array = [